 Car & Motorcycle

 Travelling with your own vehicle gives flexibility and is the best way to reach remote places.
 However, the independence does sometimes isolate you from local life.
-Also, cars can be a target for theft and are often impractical in city centres, where traffic jams, parking problems and getting thoroughly lost can make it well worth ditching your vehicle and using public transport.
-Various car-carrying trains can help you avoid long, tiring drives.
+Cars can also be a target for theft and are often impractical in city centres, where traffic jams, parking problems and getting thoroughly lost can make it well worth ditching your vehicle and using public transport.
+Some European cities, such as London, Milan and Stockholm, have implemented congestion charges.

 One popular way to tour Europe is for a group of three or four people to band together and buy or rent a campervan.
 London is the usual embarkation point.
 Look at the ads in London’s free magazine TNT (www.tntmagazine.com) if you wish to form or join a group.
 TNT is also a good source for purchasing a van, as is Loot (www.loot.com).